 Fly control is particularly tricky because in order to eliminate the pest, the developmental site must be located, as breeding will continue to occur rapidly otherwise.
 To make things more problematic, the site might be far from where you are experiencing the annoyance.
 Fly control can be narrowed to a five-step process.

 - Identification – Once the type of fly is identified, habits and larval habitat can be determined.

 - Inspection – This step specifically involves locating the developmental site.

 - Sanitation – With proper cleaning, the environment will become less attractive to flies.

 - Mechanical Control – This step is preventative in nature.
 Use screening and caulk to seal holes through which flies might enter.
 Mechanical control may also involve fly traps.

 - Insecticide Application – This step is best done by a pest control expert.

 As previously mentioned, there are quite a few different fly species.
-We will discuss control of a few of the most common types of flies.
-If you’re left wondering about other species, visit our Fly Species page.
+We will discuss how to control a few of the most common types of flies.
+If you’re left wondering about other species, visit our fly species page.

 - Heat – Flies breed more rapidly in warm environments.